Should you use a home equity loan to pay off vehicle debt?

 - Renegotiate the auto loan: Lenders are often willing to renegotiate loans, particularly if you have good credit history and only need short-term assistance.
 Getting a payment deferred or stretching out the loan term could give you the time you need to get your payment together.

 Cash-strapped homeowners falling behind on their car payments might look to home equity loans as a solution.
 The flexible terms and lower interest rates are appealing.
-However, using home equity as collateral is always risky, and if you’re even a little bit concerned that you can’t repay your loan, then combining your car loan with your mortgage, adding to your overall home-related debt burden, isn’t a great option.
-Plus, the constantly depreciating value of the vehicle could make it not worth it to take out a 5- to 30-year loan.
+However, using home equity as collateral is always risky.
+And if you’re even a little bit concerned about repayments, then adding to your overall home-related obligations — HE loan on top of a mortgage — isn’t a great option.
+Plus, the constantly depreciating value of the vehicle could make it not worth it to take out a 15- to 30-year loan.

 However, a set of wheels is a necessity for many people, almost as vital as a roof over their heads.
 If you feel that taking out a home equity loan to pay off your vehicle debt is the right choice for you, research the best home equity loan rates and choose a lender you’d like to work with.